 RestoCat: The Secret to Catweaving

 Note: The catweaving guide is in the process of being updated.
-The rotation is still accurate, but some of the references through the guide might be outdated.
+It’s still hopefully very good.

 If you’ve been around the Resto Druid community for long you may have heard of Catweaving, a DPS focused Resto Druid variant that is particularly powerful in Mythic+ and for raid bosses with tight enrage timers.
 It’s also a god send if your raid leader insists on running more healers than you need.

 - Moonfire.
 Strong single target damage over time.
 Buffed by the Persistence trait.
 Can be cast in Bear Form (see advanced section).

 - Sunfire.
 Strong multi-target damage over time spell.
 Only one target is hit by the initial damage (with all targets within 5 yards taking the DoT).

 - Wrath.
 Weak single target noodle.
 We might occasionally use this if melee isn’t safe.

 - Heals.
 Baaaah.

 Innervate.
 Nerfed in 8.1.5 and no longer works on Cat Form abilities.